slatedb/slatedb/docs/0001-manifest.md

   // The manifest ID that this snapshot is using as its `DbState`. string manifest_id = 2;

-  // The UTC seconds that snapshot was last accessed.
-Clients may periodically update this value.
+  // The UTC unix timestamp seconds that a snapshot expires at.
+Clients may update this value.
-  // If `last_access_s` is older than `snapshot_timeout_s`, the snapshot is considered expired.
+  // If `snapshot_expire_time_s` is older than now(), the snapshot is considered expired.
-  // If `last_access_s` is 0, the snapshot will never expire. uint32 last_access_s = 3;
+  // If `snapshot_expire_time_s` is 0, the snapshot will never expire. uint32 snapshot_expire_time_s = 3;
 }
 ```